santheipman/coding-challenges/README.md

 ## Overview

-**Disclaimer: This repository is for educational purpose.**
+**Disclaimer: This repository is for educational purpose only.**

-The idea is based on the standard library `encoding/hex`, and I've modified it to support more features as the challenge suggested.
-See `dumper.Write` function in `xhex.go`.
+The idea is based on the standard library `encoding/hex`, and I've modified it to support more features as the [John Crickett's Coding Challenge](https://codingchallenges.fyi/challenges/challenge-xxd/) suggested.

 ## Features